-Current and prior landlords during the previous five (5) years will be contacted to ask for comments regarding the applicant's rental history.
+Applicant rental history will be checked by contacting the current landlord and reviewing the last five (5) years of rental history or the last two (2) tenancies, whichever is greater.
 Acceptable topics of discussion include but are not limited to: cooperation with recertification processes, compliance with the lease and house rules, rent payment, and housekeeping.

-- a) An applicant household will be rejected if any member of the household has left another affordable housing property owing overpaid assistance, unpaid rent or damages. - b) An application will be rejected if the household has been evicted from a previous residence or has a history of lease violations within the past three (3) years. - c) Management will prohibit admission of any household containing any member (including Live-in Aide) who was evicted in the last three (3) years from federally assisted housing for drug-related criminal activity, unless one of the following exceptions apply: - The applicant has successfully completed a formal, supervised drug rehabilitation program, or - The person who was evicted for the drug-related criminal activity is no longer a household member.
+- a) An applicant household will be rejected if any member of the household has left another affordable housing property owing overpaid assistance, unpaid rent or damages. - b) An application will be rejected if the household has been evicted from a previous residence or has a history of lease violations within the past five (5) years. - c) Management will prohibit admission of any household containing any member (including Live-in Aide) who was evicted in the last five (5) years from federally assisted housing for drug-related criminal activity, unless one of the following exceptions apply: - The applicant has successfully completed a formal, supervised drug rehabilitation program, or - The person who was evicted for the drug-related criminal activity is no longer a household member.